Call automation for data driven teams | FreJun

 Summary

-In India, while individuals can record their own phone conversations without informing the other party, doing so may still lead to legal challenges if deemed a privacy breach.
-Recording conversations by third parties without consent is prohibited.
-Government interception of phone calls is highly regulated and permitted only under stringent conditions to protect national security or prevent serious offenses.
+Individuals can record their own phone conversations without informing the other party, but authorities may still challenge this if they consider it a privacy breach.
+The law prohibits third parties from recording conversations without consent.
+Government agencies can intercept phone calls only under strict regulations to protect national security or prevent serious offenses.

 Sources